jhu-information-security-institute/infrastructure/networking/UbuntuServerX86-64/infrastructureVm-README.md

   * Run `$ ip route show` in a terminal and use whatever ip address the "default via XXX.XXX.XXX.XXX" is
   * Ensure that the device names `ens??` match with those created in your vm
   * Note: only the first 3 interfaces are used (e.g., ens33, ens37, and ens38)
+* Ensure that the device names `ens??` within `~/netplan/100-config.yaml` match with those created in your vm
 * To eliminate the warnings shown below, run the commands below to restrict the permissions on the netplan *.yaml configuration files
   ```
   $ sudo chmod 600 /etc/netplan/99-config.yaml